 Where the Water Goes

-You might realize that, although you know the water tray is located underneath the refrigerator, and you can hear the normal refrigerator noises as it shifts through its cycles, you never need to empty the tray.
-This is because, under normal circumstances, the collected water evaporates into the air.
+In normal operation, although you know the water tray is located underneath the refrigerator and you can hear the normal refrigerator noises as it shifts through its cycles, you never need to empty the tray.
+This is because, ordinarily the collected water evaporates into the air.
 The warmth generated by the compressor motor and the coils on the back rear or underside the refrigerator provide a useful several degrees of heat, helping the water evaporate.
 Since hot air rises, this creates a mild convection current which wafts the warm, moist air from beneath the fridge and draws in drier air from the room.

 Troubleshooting a Leak